Pravin-Selvaranjan/Microservices_Architecture/Docker/README.md

 ## What is Docker?

 - Docker is an open source platform for building, deploying, and managing containerized applications.
-Learn about containers, how they compare to VMs, and why Docker is so widely adopted and used.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+With Docker, you can manage your infrastructure in the same ways you manage your applications.

 ## What is Containerisation?